Tenmazzz/Tenmazzz/README.md

 ### Rayan Khan

+**About**

-Full-stack developer, I build applications with an AI layer — currently strengthening that side with an MSc in Artificial Intelligence at Epitech starting this fall.
+Full-stack developer, I build applications with an AI layer.
+Starting an MSc in Artificial Intelligence at Epitech this fall to go further on that side.

 At Free Iliad, I work on a real-time screenshot processing app (Laravel, Redis, WebSockets, Vue.js, Docker, GitLab CI/CD), and on *Study Group*, an app that generates lessons and exercises from documents using an LLM, built with a hexagonal architecture.

+Open to a work-study program (alternance) in AI starting October 2026.

+**Stack**

+Python, FastAPI, Laravel, Vue.js, PostgreSQL, Docker, GitLab CI/CD

+**Contact**

 [LinkedIn](https://linkedin.com/in/rayan-khan-704791389) · rayan.pro91@gmail.com